ChiHaoLu/minimal-one-off-7702/README.md

    - Execute complex operations, such as `approve` and token swaps on DEXs.
 4. A second 7702 transaction can be sent for **FUKU-GEN**: to revoke the authorization.
 If the `address` field is set to `0x0000000000000000000000000000000000000000`, the previous authorization is invalidated.

-## Toward a Single 7702 Transaction Solution

-> Our goal is to compress the above three steps into a single 7702 transaction.

-1. **Customized 7702 Account**: By introducing a revocation flag or variable in the account contract, revocation logic can be validated during the transaction's verification phase.
-A call to revoke can then be embedded in the multicall batch.
-2. **Use Flashbots Bundles**: Leverage [Flashbots’ bundle API](https://docs.flashbots.net/guide-send-tx-bundle) to simulate atomic execution. **RESULT**: `shortMessage: 'unsupported transaction type'`.

 ## Rationale

 ### Paid by Relay